alexzorin/clear-authz/README.md

 A simple tool to clear pending ACME v1 authorizations based upon a Certbot private ACME account key (in `private_key.json` format) and Certbot logs (from `/var/log/letsencrypt`).

+## A better alternative

+You may want to check out https://tools.letsdebug.net/tools/clear-authz instead.
+It runs in your browser and supports both ACME v1 and ACME v2.

 ## Installation

 Please download the Linux amd64 binary from the releases page.
 Otherwise, you are on your own to build it from source: